dmaluenda/hands_on_machine_learning/README.md

 #### Run tutorials

-Download the tutorials you want to run (any of those files ended with `.ipynb`) by means of the `download link` on top of every notbook.
+Download the tutorials you want to run (any of those files ended with `.ipynb`) by means of the `download link` on top of every notebook.
 Probably, you should `[RightClick]+SaveAs` to download the content in a certain file.
 Make sure that it ends with `.ipynb`.